NIRSpec Observation Visualization Tool Help

 - NIRCam mosaics

-These fields are discussed in detail in the following sections of this article.
+These fields, along with the Display, View Timeline, and Quit buttons, are discussed in detail in the following sections of this article.
 Clicking on any of the items above will take you directly to that section.

 The first item that needs to be ingested in the GUI is the image of the target of interest.
 Try to use an image that covers a region of ~200" × 200" or more of your field of interest.
 Use the 'Select File' button to browse your computer and choose the image.
 The only supported case are FITS files with science data stored in extension 0 and with a valid World Coordinate System (WCS) associated with it.
 The image has to be corrected for distortion.